manuelAlonsoPerez/bookshop_redux_basic/README.md

 ## Project Description:

-This project recreates in React a youtube interface.
-The videos are loaded from Youtube Api based on the keyword introduced in the seacrh bar.
+This project recreates a basic bookshop interface.
+The books are fetched from the App state using Redux.

 The project is done together with the great React and Redux turorial from Stephen Grider: